snowplow-archive/snowplow-cdc-source/README.md

 ## Copyright and License

-Snowplow Snowplow CDC Source is copyright 2017 Snowplow Analytics Ltd.
+Snowplow CDC Source is copyright 2017 Snowplow Analytics Ltd.

 Licensed under the **[Apache License, Version 2.0][license]** (the "License");
 you may not use this software except in compliance with the License.